How much do you think online alcohol sales increased during the pandemic?

 Alcohol brands are overcoming the challenges of having to cater to a mature audience.
 It’s safe to say that influencer marketing has been an effective way to get messages across to the right audiences when done in a legal and tasteful way.

 This top 10 list shows exactly which alcohol brands are utilizing influencers the most.
-From this list, we can see that Tennessee whiskey giant Jack Daniels clocks in at number one with the highest number of influencers that mention their brand.
+From this list, we can see that Cîroc Ultra-Premium Vodka is at number one with the highest number of influencers that mention their brand.
 This might surprise you at first, considering Cîroc is originally a luxury French brand, but their body of influencers include some of the most elite artists, models, and athletes in the world.

-The TakeawayThe alcohol industry faces many challenges when it comes to marketing – high advertising costs being one of them.
+The alcohol industry faces many challenges when it comes to marketing – high advertising costs being one of them.
 Luckily, there are many different avenues alcohol brands can use to reach their audiences while keeping costs low.

 Some of the most successful alcohol brands are already leveraging influencers to create compelling content that reaches new audiences.
-With new AI technology, alcohol brands can rest easy knowing that the right influencer in just a click away.
+With new AI technology, alcohol brands can rest easy knowing that the right influencer is just a click away.